jeroen94704/EnumGen/README.md

 In the enum specification python script, the final step after the calls to enumgen.define is a call to enumgen.write.
 This function accepts two strings as parameters: The root directory in which all enums will be placed, and the name of the specification script itself.
 The latter is included only for documentation purposes.

+To generate the C++ code, simply execute the specification python script, for example as follows:

+    python example.py